 Japanese whisky has become incredibly popular over the past few years.
-Bottles have also become increasingly rare (and expensive), as distilleries have struggled to meet the demand due to the category’s rapid growth.
-Brands have stepped in by offering new blends and no-age-statement (NAS) whiskies, and many of these are great cocktail components.
-If you are looking for bottles, be sure to do your research as some brands source a blend of whiskies made in other countries, bottle it in Japan and call it Japanese whisky.
-But there’s a reason why it’s so sought-after—there are some truly incredible drams to be drunk.
+Bottles have become increasingly rare, and expensive, as distilleries have claimed to struggle to meet the demand due to the category’s rapid growth.
+Brands have stepped in to fill the void by offering new blends and NAS (no age statement) whiskies, and many of these are great cocktail components.
+If you are hunting down bottles, be sure to do your research as some brands source a blend of whiskies made in other countries, bottle it in Japan, and call it Japanese whisky.
+But there’s a reason why it’s become so popular—there are some truly incredible drams to be drunk.
 If you’re looking to explore the category, the Yamazaki 12 Year Old is a good place to start, which is why it’s our top choice.

 Nikka is another major whisky producer in Japan.
 Coffey Grain is named after Aeneas Coffey, the inventor of the continuous still, and is made mostly from corn as opposed to the barley used for single malts.
 This gives the delicious whisky a creamy texture with a sweetness that should appeal to bourbon fans.